keithrbennett/keithrbennett.github.io/_posts/2012-12-29-copying-rvm-data-between-hosts-using-ssh-scp-and-netcat.md

 >scp -r source_spec destination_spec
 ```

-&#8230;where source\_spec and destination\_spec can be local or remote file or directory specifications.
+...where source\_spec and destination\_spec can be local or remote file or directory specifications.
 (I'll use the term _filespec_ to refer to both.)
 Remote filespecs should be in the format _user@host:filespec_.
 Don't forget the colon, or the copy will be saved to the local host with a strange name!
 Here is an example that works correctly:

 ```
 ># To create ~/.rvm on the destination: